SharePoint/sp-dev-docs/docs/general-development/how-to-follow-people-by-using-the-javascript-object-model-in-sharepoint.md

-- SharePoint Server 2013 with My Site configured, and with user profiles and personal sites created for the current user and a target user
+- SharePoint with My Site configured, and with user profiles and personal sites created for the current user and a target user

 - Visual Studio 2012